PDAL/PDAL/doc/quickstart.rst

 * :ref:`The PDAL workshop <workshop>` contains numerous hands-on examples with screenshots and example data of how to use PDAL :ref:`apps` to tackle point cloud data processing tasks.
+* :ref:`python` describes how PDAL embeds and extends Python and how you can leverage these capabilities in your own programs.

 .. seealso::